 Proposed Crystal Springs Sub Appellation

 A proposed AVA called Crystal Springs was filed in 2020 by Steve Burgess (former proprietor of Burgess Cellars).
-This AVA is currently under review at the TTB.
-Ralph became involved in supporting the new AVA; his hillside property would be within it’s confines.
-If approved this will be Napa Valley’s 17th sub appellation and the first one since Coombsville received its final approval in December 2011.
+This AVA was under review at the TTB until it was finally approved on October 16, 2024 – Napa Valley’s 17th sub appellation and the first one since Coombsville received its final approval in December 2011.
+Ralph became involved early on in the efforts to created this AVA; his hillside property between Deer Park and Angwin is within it’s confines.

 Its boundaries will encompass all hillside locations and will range in elevation from 400 to 1400 feet.
 The proposed sub appellation will be 4,000 acres and will include approximately 30 commercial vineyards.
 We will update our notes here once we have more information and or if the AVA is approved.